leonawicz/ProjectManagement/docs/Rmd/example.md

 ## Example usage
 This is how `projman` functions can be used to create and manipulate a project, using the `projman` project itself as an example.
-The code below is not intended to be run directly, but servers as a guide.
+The code below is not intended to be run directly, but serves as a guide.

 ## R code